If you do not see the answer to your question below, please contact us by phone or email.

-- If you miss your ride-along or clinical shift it is your responsibility to make arrangements for a new shift.
+- If you miss your clinical shift it is your responsibility to make arrangements for a new shift.

 - Dress properly.
 No jeans!
 No baggy clothes or t-shirts with graphics.
 Please wear dark pants, your school EMS shirt, and good supportive shoes.
 No open-toed shoes.
 If you are dressed inappropriately or you behave inappropriately you will be sent home.

 - Take a jacket or a coat with you.
 You never know what you will be doing.

 - You are one of the crew.
 You WILL participate and work.
 If the crew is cleaning, you clean.
 If they are training, then you train.